Maths – Entry 3 Functional Skills

 Main courses start in September, February or April.
-To gain a place on the course, you must book an initial assessment by calling the BAES Info Line (0121 303 4318) or one of the BAES centres.
-Initial assessments are generally carried out remotely on Zoom although you can book a face-to-face assessment.
-Depending on the results of the assessment, you may be advised to join a different level or a course.
+To gain a place on a course, you must book an initial assessment by phoning the BAES Info Line (0121 303 4318) or one of the BAES centres.
+Functional Skills initial assessments are carried out either remotely online, or by a face-to-face assessment at a centre.
+Depending on the results of the assessment, you may be advised to join a different level or course.

-It is important that you attend all sessions and make time to work at home every week in order to prepare, practise and consolidate your learning.
-BAES provides an online virtual learning environment (Moodle) and has a subscription to the website MyMaths, which you can access videos, quizzes and other activities on our BAES Moodle site.
+It is important you attend all required sessions and make time to work at home every week, in order to prepare, practise and consolidate your learning.
+The Service has an on-line subscription to MyMaths, and you can access videos, quizzes and other activities on our BAES Moodle site.

 Your progress and attendance will be monitored throughout the course.
-After the first few sessions, you and your teacher will determine if you can cope with the level of work required and if you can demonstrate good attendance and punctuality, in order to continue with the course.
+After the first progress check, you and your teacher will determine if you can cope with the level and amount of work required, and if you have demonstrated good attendance and punctuality, in order to continue with the course.
 It may be that a more suitable course is recommended.

-There will be one formal exam, which will be taken towards the end of the course.
-You can complete this in the classroom when you are ready.
+There will be one formal paper-based exam, which will be taken towards the end of the course and will be carried out at one of our BAES centres.
 The exam will consist of 2 papers: a non-calculator and a calculator paper.